 The Collaborative Research and Training Experience (CREATE) Program supports the training of teams of highly qualified students and postdoctoral fellows from Canada and abroad through the development of innovative training programs that encourage collaborative and integrative approaches, address significant scientific challenges associated to Canada's research priorities, include the acquisition of professional skills, and facilitate the transition of new researchers from trainees to productive employees in the Canadian workforce.
 The program also supports industrial stream applications and offers opportunity to collaborate with foreign institutions.

 Discovery Frontiers (DF) grants support a limited number of large international activities, opportunities or projects that are of high priority in the context of advanced research in Canada.
 These will be led by world-class Canadian researchers and will comprise teams that will generate substantial impact for the benefit of Canada.

-The Discovery Grants (DG) Program (Individual and Team) support ongoing programs of research.
-These grants recognize the creativity and innovation that are at the heart of all advances in research, whether made individually or in teams.
+The Discovery Grants (DG) Program support ongoing programs of research.
+These grants recognize the creativity and innovation that are at the heart of all advances in research.
 Researchers are free to work in the mode most appropriate for the research area.